horizonx-tech/chainsight-cli/docs/index.md

           Possible values:
           - event-indexer:          To synchronize event data
           - algorithm-indexer:      To get events from other indexer and convert it into another format
-          - snapshot-indexer:       To periodically take and store snapshots from Contract and other Canisters
+          - snapshot-indexer-icp:   To periodically take and store snapshots from other Canisters
+          - snapshot-indexer-evm:   To periodically take and store snapshots from Contract
           - snapshot-indexer-https: To periodically take and store snapshots using HTTPS Outcall
           - relayer:                To relay data to other blockchains
           - algorithm-lens:         To calculate using data obtained from the specified Source and process into an arbitrary format